IQSS/dataverse/doc/sphinx-guides/source/installation/installation-main.rst

 Be sure you save the changes made here and then restart your Glassfish server to test it out.

-For further needs specific to your institution’s mail server, your resident system administrator or IT helpdesk can provide more information / support about your org / institute's mail host.

 UnknownHostException While Deploying
 ++++++++++++++++++++++++++++++++++++